LlynS2/LlynS2/README.md

 <p>________________________________________________________________</p><br>

 <div>
   <p align="center">Innovation and leadership enthusiast, driven by challenges and always seeking to connect my entrepreneurial vision with technical solutions.
-With a strong background in Software Engineering and Agile methodologies (Scrum), my focus is on delivering high-quality and excellent results.
+With a strong background in Software Engineering and Agile methodologies, my focus is on delivering high-quality and excellent results.
      From IT to cybersecurity and cloud, I enjoy solving complex problems while working with cross-functional teams.
 My passion for technology drives me to find new ways to make a difference in the digital world.</p>
   <h2>Key Skills</h2>
     <table>